Other Practice Areas

 • Anesthesia errors (e.g., too much, too little)

-• Performing the wrong procedure on the wrong patient
+• Performing the procedure on the wrong patient

 • Failing to assess risk of surgery